Debugging Missing Access-Control-Allow-Origin Header: Preflight Resolution Guide

 -H "Access-Control-Request-Headers: Content-Type, Authorization"

-A successful response must return 204 No Content or 200 OK with the exact Access-Control-Allow-Origin header matching the request origin.
+A successful response must return 204 No Content or 200 OK with an Access-Control-Allow-Origin header matching the request origin exactly.

 Preflight Mechanics & Header Absence Triggers